hayasilin/ios-coredata-development-guide/README.md

 # ios-coredata-development-guide

 This is an iOS Core Data development guide that I conclude from Apple Document, Apple sample code, and my iOS development experience.
-I list some sample code to demonstrate how to use Core Data to create local database for your iOS app.
+I list sample code to demonstrate how to use Core Data to create local database for your iOS app, and how to sync Core Data's viewContext and backgroundContext.

 ## Reference